nopnop2002/esp-idf-tea5767/README.md

 The PCB marking is +5V, but it works at 3.3V.

 # Example
-- Operate the radio using the keyboard.
+- Operate the radio using the keyboard
  Read [this](https://github.com/nopnop2002/esp-idf-tea5767/tree/main/withKeys).

 # API